Skip to main content

 The good news is there are a number of ways to make ductless mini-split prices more manageable that benefit you in the long run.
 These include promotional rebates available during select times of year as well as utility company rebates, financing options through your dealer, lease-to-own options, and savings on energy costs over time.
 To find out more, check out our dedicated rebate and HVAC financing web pages.
 Additionally, explore the differences between mini split vs central air to make an informed decision.

-A living room with a ductless ac installed after learning about ductless ac cost
+A living room with a ductless ac system installed after learning about ductless ac cost

-Factors That Influence THE COST OF DUCTLESS MINI SPLITS
+Factors That Influence DUCTLESS MINI SPLIT INSTALLATION COST

 Because there is no ductwork to install, the average cost of ductless mini splits is typically less than installing a central HVAC system, even though both systems include both outdoor and indoor units.
 Also, most typical residential mini split units are single zone units designed to supply air conditioning to one area as opposed to multiple rooms.